tobiaskortus/covid19-search/processing/README.md

 ### Inverted Index and Document Index - Data Models

-For the information retrieval task, the establishment of a suitable data model is a crutial criteria in order to provide a memory and performance efficient solution which can be scaled in the required domain.
-In this special usecase the requirements for the data model are not to the extend as they would be for a normal search engine, due to the relative small size of the dataset.
+For the information retrieval task, the establishment of a suitable data model is a crucial criteria in order to provide a memory and performance efficient solution which can be scaled in the required domain.
+In this special usecase, the requirements for the data model are not to the extend as they would be for a normal search engine, due to the relative small size of the dataset.
 Hence the focus of the data model is mainly focused on the simplicity rather than the implementation of advanced techniques such as inverted index compression or similar methods.

-As a basis for the following data model the structure proposed in the pulication by Trucia et. al. is used as a starting point:
+As a basis for the following data model, the structure proposed in the publication by Trucia et. al. [4] is used as a starting point:

 For each document in the CORD-19 dataset a unique id is assigned which is later used for both mentioned data models in order to identify the corresponding document.
 In the document index the document id is further extended by the most important document information, namely the document title, the document abstract, as well as a list of associated authors and the institution they are attending.